-- 2. Completion of all RTE courses. - 3.
+- 1. Completion of all general education requirements for graduation from NWFSC. - 2.
+Completion of all RTE courses. - 3.
 Meet all ethical requirements - 4.
 Completion of the application and mailing to the ARRT.
 Applications will be made available through the radiography program, but it is the student's responsibility to complete the application, have the program director verify and sign the application and mail it to the ARRT for processing. - 5.
 Schedule testing date with Pearson VUE once the ARRT has processed the application.